elephantscale/internet2-cloud-course-v2/labs/09-kubernetes/kubernetes-3-cloud.md

 * Getting Kubernetes running with AWS
 * Runtime: 1hr 30 mins
 * Prerequisites:
-    * You will need an AWS account with correct permissions
+  * You will need an AWS account with the correct permissions
   * And tools installed locally (the guide will show you how)
 * Instructions: [Getting started with Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html)

 ---

-## AZURE-1: Kube on Azure
+## AZURE-1: Kubernetes on Azure

 [Azure Kubernetes Service](https://learn.microsoft.com/en-us/azure/aks/intro-kubernetes)